-- 5.31 A Phase 2 site investigation is an intrusive on site survey of the actual ground conditions at the site.
+- 5.35 A Phase 2 site investigation is an intrusive on-site survey of the actual ground conditions at the site.
 The aim of this is to prove (or disprove) the presence of possible contaminant linkages identified in the Phase 1 report.
-This is achieved through the sampling of soil and groundwater and ground gas monitoring where necessary, depending on the conceptual site model for the site. - 5.32 The results of these investigations should determine whether any contamination is present and if so, whether it poses a potential risk to health, controlled waters or the environment.
-The investigation should be designed so that it takes into account the former, current and proposed land uses. - 5.33 On sites which may be particularly contaminated or have significant risks or management issues it may be prudent to discuss your site investigation proposals with the Contaminated Land team. - 5.34 The results of the sampling and monitoring should be considered within a risk assessment.
+This is achieved through the sampling of soil and groundwater and ground gas monitoring where necessary, depending on the conceptual site model - 5.36 The results of these investigations should determine whether any contamination is present and if so, whether it poses a potential risk to health, controlled waters or the environment.
+The investigation should be designed so that it considers the former, current and proposed land uses. - 5.37 On sites which may be particularly contaminated or have significant risks or management issues it may be prudent to discuss your site investigation proposals with the Contaminated Land team. - 5.38 The results of the sampling and monitoring should be considered within a risk assessment.
 As part of this, contaminants will be assessed against recognised generic assessment criteria for human health, controlled waters and vapours as appropriate.
 If the site has contaminants present, which do not have generic assessment criteria, then it may be necessary to derive site specific assessment criteria.
-Furthermore, if the end use is not applicable to current generic assessment criteria then again derivation of site specific assessment criteria may be required.
-Further information on risk assessment can be found in the council's Developers' Guide(35). - 5.35 After completing the site investigation works, including all required rounds of gas monitoring (as appropriate), the preliminary conceptual site model developed in Phase 1 should be reviewed and updated on the basis of the findings of the investigation.
+Furthermore, if the end use is not applicable to current generic assessment criteria, then again derivation of site-specific assessment criteria may be required.
+Further information on risk assessment can be found in the council's Developers' Guide. - 5.39 After completing the site investigation works, including all required rounds of gas monitoring (as appropriate), the preliminary conceptual site model developed in Phase 1 should be reviewed and updated based on the findings of the investigation.
 This updated conceptual model will then identify if further works are required or whether the assessment is complete.